 With that in mind, it is interesting to note that the geneticists found 38 links between migraines and genes, many of these relating to the vascular system of the body.
 Of course, it has been known for a while that reduced blood flow to certain parts of the brain can lead to migraines.
 Therefore, it makes sense that they would find this particular link.

 This is just a small selection of migraine triggers.
-Avoiding the ones you can may help you to experience fewer migraines.
+Avoiding the ones you can may help you to experience fewer attacks.
 But what about migraines in general.
-Is there a way to bolster your central nervous and vascular systems so as to reduce the frequency of migraines further or even to eliminate them altogether?
+Is there a way to bolster your central nervous and vascular systems so as to reduce the frequency of episodes further or even to eliminate them altogether?